|

 the optional shockmount, and a small red LED on the mic body shows

+that it is powered up.
 The quoted frequency response of the microphone is a somewhat vague

 20Hz-20kHz, with a sensitivity of 13mV/Pa.
 No noise or distortion